niamster/woodpecker/README.md

 Currently supported:
 * pluggable format function
+* definition of the logging rules via `RUST_LOG` environment variable
 * multiple log consumers
 * filtering by module (any part of the module path)
 * filtering by file (any part of the file path)